 After the birth of our son, I asked Signifyd for some help to better adjust to my new life as a mother.
 The company leaned in.
 It provided flexibility with my work hours.
-And it allowed me to work remotely for a while, an arrangement I’m pleased to say that 62.5 percent of the mother’s surveyed by Recode were able to experience.
+And it allowed me to work remotely for a while to balance motherhood and work, an arrangement I’m pleased to say that 62.5 percent of the mother’s surveyed by Recode were able to experience.
 I do feel for the other 37.5 percent.

 In the midst of rapid change, culture can remain constant